 regions of the joint that are compressed by the fastener

-Among the clamped parts in a joint, there will always be at least two flanges.
+Among the clamped parts in a joint, there are always at least two flanges.
 Other clamped parts that have specialised functions include: washers, spacers, gaskets, etc.

 female threaded part

 threaded part into which the male threaded part is inserted during fastener installation